teddyaryono/dotc-devlab-anz-2022/README.md

 # Welcome to Dev Labs, let's get started!

-This is a set of developer oriented labs built for one of the AWS summit events.
-If you're doing these at a summit then free lab accounts will be provided for you.
-If you are running these labs in your own aws accounts then you will incur charges for the resources provisioned for the labs.
+This is a set of developer oriented labs built for DevOps Talk and Conference Sydney 2022 where AWS participates in.
+Running these labs in your own AWS accounts will incur charges for the resources provisioned for the labs.

-Each lab takes approximately 15 minutes.
+Each lab takes approximately 30-45 minutes.

 <img src="./media/DevLabsLogoSmall.png" width="45%">